TeamProject-DataVisualization/Team-project---The-Bitcoin/README.md

 ### 2. Data Wrangling:

+#### Here is the link to juypter notebook: https://github.com/TeamProject-DataVisualization/Team-project---The-Bitcoin/blob/master/TheBitcoin_JupyterNotebook.ipynb

 To reach a decision, we analyzed some key metrics about the market trends shown by the Bitcoin and other currencies.
 We have multiple data sets web scraped and downloaded from websites like kaggle.com, quandl.com, coindesk.com etc. We collected datasets about open, high, low, close prices of Bitcoin, Ethereum and Litecoin i.e. all the cryptocurrencies, Nasdaq and S&P Index for Bitcoin, Bitcoin’s comparison to USD/EURO currencies.
 Also, data about number of transactions per day for Bitcoin and Ethereum(the second best cryptocurrency in the market) to see if there are some exceptions.
 As cryptocurrencies are also being used as Initial coin offerings by some companies, we collected data about Bitcoin’s and Ethereum’s Return on Investment since ICO. <br />
+**Why we selected this data?** Because the audience we are presuming are "Investors looking to diversify their investment portfolio".
+So, while investing somewhere they would certainly like to know how this particular currency is better than the others in the market and also would like to look at the historical price trends of each to make a decision.<br />
+We have shown data until 7th Nov, 2017 because thats when we started with the data analysis and wrangling.
+Also, there are many null values in the datasets because of the time range difference.
+For example, for Bitcoin we have data from 2013 and Ethereum came in 2015.
+So when we integrated data we got null for Ethereum values for years 2013-2014.
 The datasets did not require much cleaning, we renamed some columns and integrated the datasets as per the common attributes and got 3 different datasets in the end.
 Data sources are mentioned below:<br />

 _**Data about Open, High, Low, Close prices of cryptocurrencies(Bitcoin, Litecoin, Monero, Ethereum):**_<br />
 https://www.kaggle.com/team-ai/bitcoin-price-prediction/data, https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory/data<br />